Join our members mailing list to get exclusive offers

-The NHM consists of over 80 million different historical items and artefacts; some of which hold great significance – such as those collated by Charles Darwin himself.
-The Museum is showing some amazing exhibitions, this year, including Paleoart – Reconstructing the Past, Fantastic BeastsTM: The Wonder of Nature, Wildlife Photographer of the Year and a special Behind-the-Scenes Tour: Spirit Collection – which shows off some of the Darwin Centre’s 17 miles-worth of shelves of spirit-preserved specimens.
+The NHM consists of over 80 million different historical items and artifacts; some of which hold great significance – such as those collated by Charles Darwin himself.
+The Museum is showing some amazing exhibitions, this year, including Paleoart – Reconstructing the Past, Fantastic BeastsTM: The Wonder of Nature, Wildlife Photographer of the Year, and a special Behind-the-Scenes Tour: Spirit Collection – which shows off some of the Darwin Centre’s 17 miles-worth of shelves of spirit-preserved specimens.

 Entry is free to most museums, but charges may be incurred when accessing specific exhibitions – so have a look online first for the best rates.

 As you will know, London is the biggest city in the United Kingdom.
 Therefore, there are some amazingly beautiful sites to see.
-Free Walking Tour London offer 4 separate walking tours, covering different parts of the city.
-They provide the chance to see some of the most word-renowned attractions and landmarks, as well as some of lesser well-known, yet equally as spectacular, “hidden gems”.
+Free Walking Tour London offers 4 separate walking tours, covering different parts of the city.
+They provide the chance to see some of the most world-renowned attractions and landmarks, as well as some of lesser well-known, yet equally as spectacular, “hidden gems”.
 Again, these tours are completely free, operating on a ‘pay-what-you-like basis’ whereby you can show your appreciation to your guide at the end of the tour.